Pranav952/Automated-Birthday-Wisher/README.md

-Hey Are you tired of texting birthday wishes to your friends!!!!!!!

-Dont worry i have brought a solution to you,you can simply wish your friend on his birthday via mail in an automatic mannner You simply have to follow following things

- To run and test the code you need to update 4 places:

- 1. Change MY_EMAIL/MY_PASSWORD to your own details.
+# Automatic Birthday Wishes via Email

+## Description
+Are you tired of manually sending birthday wishes to your friends?
+This Python script allows you to automatically send birthday wishes via email to your friends on their special day.
+Simply update a CSV file with your friends' birthdays, set up your email details, and let the script do the rest!

+## Setup
+1. Update the following variables in the script with your information:
+   - `MY_EMAIL`: Your email address.
+   - `MY_PASSWORD`: Your email password or app password if required.
+   - `SMTP_ADDRESS`: Your SMTP server address for sending emails.
+You might need to check your email provider's documentation for the correct SMTP settings.
- 2. Go to your email provider and make it allow less secure apps.
+   - Ensure your email provider allows less secure apps or generate an app password if required.

- 3. Update the SMTP ADDRESS to match your email provider.

- 4. Update birthdays.csv to contain today's month and day.
+2. Update the `birthdays.csv` file to contain today's month and day for the birthdays you want to celebrate.

-For automation you simply have to run you your code on cloud ,so follow this step
+## Automation
+To automate the birthday wishes, follow these steps:

-1.create your account in pythonanywhere could service which is absoulately free you just have to register
+1. Create an account on PythonAnywhere cloud service, which is free to register.

-2.upload your code in the cloud
+2. Upload your Python script to PythonAnywhere.

+3. Set up a scheduled task on PythonAnywhere to run your script daily or at a specific time to check for birthdays and send wishes accordingly.

+## Note
+Ensure you handle your friends' data responsibly and in compliance with privacy regulations.

+## Disclaimer
+Sending automated emails may require consent from the recipients and adherence to email regulations to avoid being marked as spam.
+Use this script responsibly and with consideration for others' preferences.

+## Credits
+This project was inspired by the need for a simple and automated way to send birthday wishes.
+Developed by [Your Name].